amartincolby/Rust-Quick-Guide/README.md

     - Traits
     - Type aliases

     From the perspective of semantics, items are the "hard" pieces of Rust code, the things that represent the structure through which the logic flows.
 As such, items cannot be created dynamically.
 To continue this analogy, if we liken a program to a building, what happens in the building can change over time, but what happens in the building should not determine how many floors the building has. */

-    let value_to_be_enclosed = 42;
-    let add_ints = |x: i32| x + value_to_be_enclosed;

     /*----------------------------------------------
     * Variables, functions, and bindings